vojtechkral/bard/doc/book/songs.md

 The header `# Wild Mountain Thyme` is the title of the song.
-All content following the header is considered part of that song until either the end of file or a new H1 title (there may be multiple songs in one file).
+All content following the header is considered part of that song until either the end of the file or a new H1 title (there may be multiple songs in one file).

-The `## Irish & Scottish traditional` is a subtitle, in the output it appears underneath the main title in a smaller font.
+The `## Irish & Scottish traditional` is a subtitle.
+In the output, it appears underneath the main title in a smaller font.
 This is optional.
 There may also be several subtitles.

 ### Lyrics and Chords